swiftwasm/JavaScriptKit/Sources/JavaScriptKit/Documentation.docc/Articles/Importing-TypeScript-into-Swift.md

 ### Step 2: Create TypeScript Definitions

-Create a file named `bridge.d.ts` in your target source directory (e.g. `Sources/<target-name>/bridge.d.ts`).
+Create a file named `bridge-js.d.ts` in your target source directory (e.g. `Sources/<target-name>/bridge-js.d.ts`).
 This file defines the JavaScript APIs you want to use in Swift:

 ```typescript
 // Simple function